Creating a Benchmark

 timeoutSeconds: 90

-Note: Actions should be used sparingly.
+Note: Exec actions should be used sparingly.
 While it is possible to define entire benchmarks imperatively as actions, it is considered better practice to define as much as possible using declarative, native Kubernetes resource files.

 Load and Resource Types